artofimagination/polygnosics/project-docker-controller/README.md

 - The platform is using pion webrtc implementation https://github.com/pion/webrtc

 ## Known issues
-Using `ICETransportPolicyRelay` transport policy does not work.
+Using `ICETransportPolicyRelay` transport policy in the webrtc client ICE Servers does not work.
 No messages are arriving through the webrtc data channel.
 See [Issue#14](https://github.com/artofimagination/polygnosics/issues/14)